Selfie Sticks and Detention Cages: Photos of Refugees Arriving in Tourist Destinations

 How is your work different to this?

-Tourists vs. Refugees is different because it’s more relatable – you could be that tourist on the beach.
+It’s more relatable—you could be that tourist on the beach.
 It’s lighter than the crisis photojournalism but it still grabs you at the neck and draws you in, and that was something that I found very interesting.